jhallen/joes-sandbox/vivado/README.md

 create_project because the directory already exists.
 You can try to get around this by adding -force the line with create_project.
 Unfortunately, create_project -force deletes the entire directory, so then Vivado will complain that the files are missing.
-Also, you will be rebuilding rebuilt.tcl many times, so you don't want to edit it.
+Also, you will be writing out rebuilt.tcl many times, so you don't want to edit it.

-You really need to create the source files outside of the project in the first place.
+You really need to create the source files outside of the project directory in the first place.

 # Xilinx IP